Lost flavours of mughal meals at Hyatt regency

 Gujarati Food

-The conventional Gujarati food is usually vegetarian and has a high dietary fee.
+Conventional Gujarati food is usually vegetarian and has a high dietary fee.
 The ordinary Gujarati thali includes numerous varieties of lip-smacking dishes.
-Gujarati delicacies have so much to offer, and every dish has a surely unique cooking fashion.
+Gujarati delicacies have much to offer, and every dish has a unique cooking style.

 Food can be so much more than calories and nutrition, and it can be a celebration of people, places, things, and experiences.
 It can be the story of someone’s life or the simple delight of sharing a moment with family and friends.
 At Feed the Food, we love food.
 And we want to share it.
 So we create beautiful and creative photo shoots, write engaging stories, and create recipes that make food fun.